 Originally created as Washington’s Birthday to celebrate America’s first president, the day officially became a national holiday in 1885, almost a century after George Washington’s death.

-The holiday would now occur the third Monday of every February, conveniently falling between Washington’s February 22nd birthday and Lincoln’s February 12th birthday.
+The holiday would now be the third Monday of every February, conveniently falling between Washington’s February 22nd birthday and Lincoln’s February 12th birthday.
 For this reason, many people started calling it Presidents’ Day.

-The holiday is still officially listed as Washington’s Birthday, but most Americans recognize it as Presidents’ Day and celebrate any or all of the former American presidents.
+The holiday is still officially listed as Washington’s Birthday, but most Americans recognize it as Presidents’ Day, even though we don’t really celebrate it.

-A few ideas for how to enjoy your unusual day off:
+Here’s a few ideas for how to celebrate Presidents’ Day, your unusual day off.

 1. Visit a former president’s home and see how they lived outside of the spotlight.